Skip to main content

 Interpretation of results

-When interpreting the results of the Public Health Watch, it should be remembered that the survey is a sample survey and that fluctuations may occur.
-There may also be systematic errors, e.g. if those who decline to participate differ in some respects from those who participate.
-It should also be noted that the questionnaire is only in Icelandic.
-Thus, the Public Health Watch only covers those who can answer a questionnaire in Icelandic.
+When interpreting the Public Health Watch results, it should be remembered that it is a sampling survey.
+Sampling surveys may show a fluctuation, as the results do not include measurements of the whole population.
+There may also be a systematic error, for example, if those who refuse to participate are somewhat different from those who participate.
+It should be noted that the questionnaire is only in Icelandic, and therefore, the Public Health Watch only cover those who can answer the questionnaire in Icelandic.